 Brighten your meals with these standard Mediterranean foods, easily available during the chilly months of winter!

-Add Sunshine to Your Meals with These Mediterranean Flavors
+Add Sunshine to Your Meals with These Mediterranean Foods

 In this series I’ll give you my simple, basic recipes for a few versatile preparations that you can use to add flavor to a myriad of dishes.

 Winter is great for making warming soups and stews, but to brighten your meals don’t forget these standard Mediterranean ingredients that are available during the chilly months of winter.
 I was raised on meals that combined the flavors of the old world and the new, and when winter sets in I can still indulge in the sunny flavors that I crave: fresh parsley, roasted sweet red peppers, olives, lemons and legumes, such as gigante or garbanzo beans (chick peas).
 Combined with kitchen standards like olive oil and garlic, you can make Mediterranean inspired dishes that will add zest to your menu.

 The following ingredients pair well together.
 Try them in different combinations to create your favorites: